swaprabhu/Project-1/wiki/entries/Java.md

 #Java
 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+Java